Private prosecution: Belize

 Belize is another jurisdiction where private prosecutions can be undertaken.
-In 2014, the private prosecution of politician Elvin Penner by a grass-roots citizens organization (COLA) over issuance of fraudulent passports was unsuccessful because the defense succeed in arguing that the private prosecutor did not have the power to subpoena police records on the case.
-An attorney for COLA indicated that the government didn't want prosecution of Penner undertaken, and acted to block its success.
+In 2014, the private prosecution of politician Elvin Penner by a grass-roots citizens organization (COLA) over issuance of fraudulent passports was unsuccessful because the defense succeeded in arguing that the private prosecutor did not have the power to subpoena police records on the case.
+An attorney for COLA indicated that the government did not wish a prosecution of Penner to be undertaken, and acted to block its success.

 Canada

-Canada is a federation and therefore has both federal and provincial offences which can be privately prosecuted.
+Canada is a federation, and has both federal and provincial offences that can be privately prosecuted.
 Federally, there are criminal and statutory offences, and provincially there are provincial and municipal non-criminal offences.
-Under Canada's constitution, all criminal offences in Canada are under federal jurisdiction.
+Under Canada's constitution, all criminal offences in Canada are under federal jurisdiction, and the Government of Canada can provide funds to the private prosecutors (in lieu of assigning its own Crown attorney) to carry out this work.

-The seditious conspirators in the Winnipeg General Strike of 1919 were tried by state-funded private prosecutors.
-The funds were disbursed from the War Appropriation Act and are evidenced in the Auditor-General's reports of 1921 and 1922.
+Leaders of the Winnipeg General Strike of 1919 were tried on charges of seditious conspiracy by state-funded private prosecutors.
+The funds were disbursed from the Government of Canada's approved expenditures, and are evidenced in the Auditor General's reports of 1921 and 1922.

 A committee chaired by Mr. Justice Allen Linden of the Law Reform Commission of Canada produced a Working Paper on Private Prosecutions in 1986.
-UBC Law Professor (and later Dean) Peter T. Burns wrote a paper in 1975 for the McGill Law Journal entitled "Private Prosecutions in Canada: The Law and a Proposal for Change"; he was later the Principal Consultant for the Law Reform Commission.
+Peter T. Burns, a law professor (and later dean) at the University of British Columbia's Peter A. Allard School of Law, wrote a paper in 1975 for the McGill Law Journal entitled "Private Prosecutions in Canada: The Law and a Proposal for Change"; he was later the Principal Consultant for the Law Reform Commission.
 Swaigen, Koehl and Hatt in 2013 summarised efforts to prosecute privately torts in the environmental domain.